10 Medical Schools in Kenya

 5. Maseno University Medical School

-The Maseno University Medical School is situated in the town of Maseno, in Kisumu County, Kenya, and is a public university that obtained accreditation from the Commission for University Education in Kenya in 1991.
+The Maseno University Medical School is located in Maseno, a town in Kisumu County, Kenya.
+It’s a public university, and it received accreditation from the Commission for University Education in Kenya back in 1991.

-The medical school is part of the School of Medicine and Health Sciences, which comprises the Schools of Nursing, Public Health, and Pharmacy.
-It provides various undergraduate and postgraduate programs in medicine and related fields.
+The medical school is a part of the School of Medicine and Health Sciences, which also includes the Schools of Nursing, Public Health, and Pharmacy.
+They offer different programs in medicine and related fields.

-The undergraduate programs include a six-year Bachelor of Medicine and Bachelor of Surgery (MBChB) degree, along with Bachelor of Science degrees in Nursing and Pharmacy.
-The MBChB program involves both theoretical coursework and clinical rotations.
+For undergraduates, there’s a six-year program called Bachelor of Medicine and Bachelor of Surgery (MBChB), as well as Bachelor of Science degrees in Nursing and Pharmacy.
+The MBChB program includes both classroom learning and hands-on clinical training.

-At Maseno University Medical School, postgraduate programs consist of Master of Medicine (MMed) programs in different specializations, including Internal Medicine, Surgery, Obstetrics and Gynecology, Pediatrics, and Anesthesiology.
-Additionally, the school offers a Master of Science degree in Public Health.
+At Maseno University Medical School, they offer postgraduate programs like Master of Medicine (MMed) in various specialties such as Internal Medicine, Surgery, Obstetrics and Gynecology, Pediatrics, and Anesthesiology.
+They also provide a Master of Science degree in Public Health.

 6. Mount Kenya University School of Medicine

-The College of Health Sciences at MKU provides courses in medicine and surgery, medical laboratory sciences, clinical medicine, public health, pharmacy, and nursing.
+The Health Sciences College at MKU offers classes in medicine, surgery, medical labs, clinical medicine, public health, pharmacy, and nursing.

 7. Egerton University

-These programs are designed to equip students with the essential knowledge and skills required to become effective practitioners in their respective fields.
+These programs are made to give students the important knowledge and skills they need to become good at their jobs in these fields.

 8. Kisii University School of Health Sciences

-Kisii University’s School of Health Sciences is a renowned higher learning institution in Kenya, which provides undergraduate and graduate programs in various healthcare fields.
-The school aims to deliver superior education and training to students aspiring to become healthcare professionals.
+Kisii University’s School of Health Sciences is a well-known college in Kenya.
+They offer both bachelor’s and master’s programs in healthcare fields.
+Their goal is to provide excellent education and training to students who want to work in healthcare.

-The School of Health Sciences boasts a team of competent and seasoned faculty members committed to imparting students with the requisite knowledge and skills to excel in their chosen fields.
-Additionally, the school features modern and cutting-edge facilities and equipment, crucial for practical training and research purposes.
+The School of Health Sciences has a team of experienced and skilled faculty members who are dedicated to teaching students the knowledge and skills they need to succeed in their chosen fields.
+Moreover, the school has modern and advanced facilities and equipment, which are essential for hands-on training and research.

 9. Uzima University Medical School

-The primary goal of the medical school is to train competent and ethical medical professionals who can deliver high-quality healthcare services not only in Kenya but also globally.
+The main aim of the medical school is to teach capable and ethical doctors who can provide excellent healthcare not just in Kenya but worldwide.

-The medical school’s flagship program is the Bachelor of Medicine and Bachelor of Surgery (MBChB) that spans six years.
-This program is designed to provide students with a solid foundation in the essential medical sciences and clinical medicine.
+Their main program is the Bachelor of Medicine and Bachelor of Surgery (MBChB), which takes six years to complete.
+It’s meant to give students a strong understanding of medical sciences and clinical medicine.

 10. Jomo Kenyatta University of Agriculture & Technology medical school

-The partnership between these two government institutions has been a successful example of resource utilization for the advancement of the field.
-The College comprises several schools, including the School of Nursing, School of Public Health, School of Medicine, School of Pharmacy, and School of Biomedical Sciences.
+The teamwork between these government institutions has been a good example of using resources effectively to make progress in the field.
+The College has different schools, like the School of Nursing, School of Public Health, School of Medicine, School of Pharmacy, and School of Biomedical Sciences.

-Want to study in other countries, we reccommend you to check out our previous artcles on medical schools in Morroco, Spain, Sweden and China.
+Want to study in other countries?
+I reccommend you to check out my previous articles on medical schools in Morroco, Spain, Sweden and China.